maricsnel/WeeklySQLChallenge/Week 6.md

 ON events.event_type = event_identifier.event_type
 GROUP BY Event_name;
 ```

-This query joins the "events" dataset with the "event_identifier" dataset based on the event type.
-It then counts the number of events (visits) for each event name and groups the results accordingly.
+- The `Count(Visit_ID)` function calculates the count of "Visit_ID" values for each event.

+- The query performs an inner join between the "events" table and the "event_identifier" table based on matching "event_type" values.

+- The `GROUP BY Event_name` clause groups the results by the "Event_name" column, which represents the name of the event.

 | Event Name     | Visits |
 |----------------|--------|
 | Purchase       | 1777   |